 November 17th, 2020

 The mobile web, desktop, social media, and even other apps are part of many brand’s growth strategies.
-But what about OTT platforms like streaming devices and even gaming consoles that have the potential to make your users — and your growth efforts — even more cross-platform?
+But what about OTT channels & platforms like streaming devices and even gaming consoles that have the potential to make your users — and your growth efforts — even more cross-platform?

 We’re incredibly pleased to announce our deep linking and attribution support for OTT.
 This product will enable you to provide users a world-class experience and measure your marketing performance on these platforms.
 Before we dive into what we’re offering, let’s get a quick recap of what exactly OTT is and why it’s important: